sebastianluis/TeacherAPI-NodeJs/README.md

 Instructions

+# Step 1

-Run the docker-compose.yml file first to spin up the mysql instance if you have docker installed in you machine.
+Run the docker-compose.yml file first to spin up the mysql instance if you have docker installed in your machine.
 Otherwise specify the local my sql database credentials in the src/db/index.js file.
 Once MySQL is up and running, pull the code into your local directory

+# Step2
+Navigate to the folder and run the following command in the terminal

 npm install